waikato-datamining/video-frame-selector/README.md

                         -1)
   --to_frame INT        the last frame to process (incl.); ignored if <= 0
                         (default: -1)
+  --prune               whether to prune the images if not enough change
+                        (default: False)
+  --bw_threshold INT    The threshold (0-255) for the black/white conversion
+                        (requires --prune) (default: 128) --change_threshold FLOAT
-  --analysis_input DIR  the input directory used by the image analysis
-                        process; if not provided, all frames get accepted (default: None)
+                        The threshold (0.0-1.0) for the change detection (requires --prune) (default: 0.0) --analysis_input DIR  the input directory used by the image analysis process; if not provided, all frames get accepted (default: None)